VertNet/dedupe/Development notes.md

 1. Trivial: actual duplicates
 1. Non-trivial: potential duplicates, like herbarium duplicates, where locality, date, collector and taxon are the same

-The result is the dataset with flags.
+The result is the data set with flags.
 These flags indicate actual/potential duplicates.
 Also, add a "reason" field.

 Workflow:

-1. Submit a dataset
+1. Submit a data set
 1. Depending on the f(x) (or argument/s):
     1. Return a report
-    1. Return the dataset with flags
+    1. Return the data set with flags
-    1. Return the dataset with no strict duplicates
+    1. Return the data set with no strict duplicates
-    1. Return the dataset with no duplicates, strict or not
+    1. Return the data set with no duplicates, strict or not

 Add an internal "id" to reference records: "Record id 5 is the same as record id 1".

-If dataset has "occurrenceID", use it.
+If data set has "occurrenceID", use it.

 First release, no fuzzy matching.
 Then, think about it for later releases